Go Back Up

 Additionally, many benefits can exclude some employees by design.
 Fertility benefits, for example, often restrict coverage to those meeting a limited definition of infertility, thus excluding LGBTQ+ people and single parents.
 Your benefits should account for all employees, locations, and work settings to be genuinely inclusive.

-An excellent way to ensure your benefits package is inclusive is by offering personalized benefits like a health reimbursement arrangement (HRA) or employee stipend.
+An excellent way to ensure your benefits package is inclusive is by offering personalized benefits like a health reimbursement arrangement (HRA).
 These health benefits allow employees to purchase the healthcare items that matter most to them, regardless of gender identity, sexual orientation, race, ethnicity, location, or age.

 The good news is that you don’t have to administer these personalized benefits alone.
-PeopleKeep’s HRA and employee stipend administration software helps employers create and administer their benefits packages to improve employee engagement, promote inclusion, and strengthen workplace culture, all at your fingertips.
+PeopleKeep’s HRA administration software helps employers create and administer their benefits packages to improve employee engagement, promote inclusion, and strengthen workplace culture, all at your fingertips.

 Conclusion